EliEladElrom/roomsjs-client/README.md

-# JavaScript Node.JS module for creating rooms and streaming data between front-end and back-end built to support different different transporters
+# JavaScript Node.JS module for creating rooms and streaming data between front-end and back-end built to support different transporters

 A Node.JS module, provides an object oriented wrapper for different transporters such as `socketio` for creating rooms and streaming data between users, streaming data from a database and even 3rd party services.
 `roomsjs`, `roomsdb` and `roomsjs-client` combine together a powerful light-weight backend/front-end libraries built to stream live data and solve same problems related to realtime communications, stream data from a database and even stream 3rd party APIs.